ghodulik95/chromebook-nautilus-desktop/README.md

 This will happen if you close your lid before suspending or shutting down.
 The easiest but less safe thing to do is a hard shutdown by holding down the power button.
 However, it's pretty easy to do a safer shutdown/reboot, which will give your programs an opportunity to close gracefully (if they can):

 1. Go to a different tty terminal.
-2. - Press `Ctrl+Alt+Refresh Key`
+   - Press `Ctrl+Alt+Refresh Key`
    - If that does not work, press `Ctrl+Alt+FullScreen Key`.
-3. You should be in a full screen terminal now.
+2. You should be in a full screen terminal now.
 Login with your usual credentials.
-4. Call `sudo shutdown` or `sudo reboot`.
+3. Call `sudo shutdown` or `sudo reboot`.

 #### Advanced recovery for also saving Xfce session

-If saving your Xfce session doesn't mean anything to you, you probably can ignore this section.
+Some users make great use of saving window sessions on logout.
+If this is not you, and/or if losing your window session state is not a big deal in this particular instance, the instructions in this section are probably not worth doing as opposed to just `sudo shutdown` or `sudo reboot`.

 From the new tty terminal you entered in step 2, you could alternatively tell your frozen session to logout before the reboot, which would trigger an Xfce session save if that option is persistently enabled for you.
 If it is not, you could also set it via terminal and then do the logout.

 To log out your session, most likely this command will work:

 	DISPLAY=:0 xfce4-session-logout --logout

+If that doesn't work for some reason, it is probably because your frozen sessions display is not `:0`. **This is pretty unusual**, but could be the case if you had multiple display sessions going on your machine (this would have be a pretty intentional thing on your part).
+But if that is the case for whatever reason, you can figure out which display you are logged in on with a command such as `ps aux | grep Xorg | grep -v grep`.
+Look for something like `Xorg :<number> vt<other-number>`, and your display is `:<number>`.
+Run the command with `:<number>` instead of `:0`.

-To enable session saving first:
+To enable session saving before triggering the logout:

 	xfconf-query -c xfce4-session -p /general/SaveOnExit -s true

-#### Even more advanced
+From here, the recommended action is still to shutdown or reboot, but your window session will have been saved.
+In my experience so far, not many applications actually support window session saving, so I am assuming that you would only do this if you happen to heavily use this feature already and know from past experience that many of your applications support this feature.

+#### Even more advanced, if you were doing something really important that has headless components you want to try to recover/continue

-Given that you are in a terminal session now, you should be able to access headless or headless components of applications you were running before.
-If you still need to access those applications, I am going to assume that you have enough experience to probably figure it out yourself from the new tty session.
+Given that you are in a terminal session now, you should be able to access headless or headless components of applications you were running before, and engage with them through command-line the same way you would otherwise.

-A simple note, running `sudo systemctl restart lightdm` has appeared to work in restarting the display, if you want to have your display back.
+A simple note, running `sudo systemctl restart lightdm` has worked in restarting the display, if you want to simply have your display back and attempt a GUI-based recovery.

-I would still recommend rebooting at your earliest convenience, as I am not sure what other issues the lid closing could have caused, and restarting lightdm could probably also cause some weirdness.
+While you could operate as normal from there, I would still recommend rebooting at your earliest convenience; I am not sure what other issues the lid closing could have caused, and restarting lightdm could probably also cause some unexpected behavior.

 ### 8.11 Notable Debugging Tools/Commands